Universal Editing and Interdisciplinary Experiments

 Uleshka is an experimental explorer and interdisciplinary force rooted in design.

 She has a talent for initiating projects, mobilizing and motivating people, bringing the right creatives and progressive minds together and making the most out of her solid, high-quality, international network.

 Uleshka has founded and chief-edited Asia’s biggest design blog at the time, written various books about design, has a long record of interviewing people, giving presentations, holding workshops, talks and organizing events.
-She offers her writing, editing, research, concept and project management skills to those who are looking for multi-disciplinary communication and innovation.
-Uleshka teaches “Holistic Creative Editing” at independent workshops in her studio and at HTW University, Berlin.
+She offers her writing, editing, research, concept and project management skills to those who are looking for inter-disciplinary communication and innovation.
+Uleshka teaches “Experimental Editing” at independent workshops in her studio and at HTW University, Berlin.

 - 12 years work experience in international / Asian design environments

 - Curation / connecting talents

 - Writing / design author, chief-editor and design journalist

 Photoshop, Illustrator, Indesign, Flash basics, Final Cut Pro, Basic HTML / CSS,

 Wordpress and Movable Type (blog software), Microsoft Ofﬁce, iWork